 You might have got this lesson from your parents or your relatives that try to stay away from stock market since it’s more of a gamble and casino.
 This may be that they have seen people losing money in trading or in IPO.

 There’s a famous saying by father of value investing, Benjamin Graham —

-The equity market is a best place to invest for long term and if you still think market is a casino, you will be a looser in the long run.
+The equity market is the best place to invest for long-term and if you still think the market is a casino, you will be a loser in the long run.